 A PTF test is composed of a series of steps.
 This example shows the steps in a simple test.

-Each step in a test is composed of nine or ten fields, as defined in the following table:
+Each step in a test is composed of the following fields:

 A system-generated sequence number.
 Test steps execute according to the Seq order.
 When you copy, move, add, or delete a step, Seq is refreshed.